CENTRAL WEST VIRGINIA WIRELESS ASSOCIATION

 Constitution and By-Laws

 We, the undersigned, wishing to secure for ourselves the pleasures and benefits of an association of persons commonly interested in Amateur Radio, constitute ourselves the Central West Virginia Wireless Association otherwise known as (CWVWA) and enact this constitution and Its by-laws as our governing law.
-It shall be our purpose to further the exchange of information and cooperation between members, to promote radio knowledge, fraternalism and also individual operating efficiency, follow all Rules and Regulations and prescribed guidelines of the Federal Communications Commission’s Part-97.
+It shall be our purpose to welcome anyone who is interested in amateur radio, promote mentorship, further the exchange of information and cooperation between members, to promote radio knowledge and interest in amateur radio communications and experimentation, fellowship and also individual operating efficiency, follow all Rules and Regulations and prescribed guidelines of the Federal Communications Commission’s Part-97 and the policies & procedures of CWVWA.
 Provide emergency radio communications to the greater Central West Virginia community, and to conduct club programs and activities to advance the general interest and welfare of Amateur Radio in the community and the people we serve.

 Article I — Membership

 Sec.
-1. Anyone interested in the Amateur Radio Hobby is eligible for a membership with the CWWIA.
+1. Anyone interested in the Amateur Radio Hobby is eligible for a membership with the CWVWA.

 Sec.
 2. Membership shall be by application and approval by a majority vote of the quorum present at any regular meeting.

 Sec.
 3. All members shall abide by the rules and terms provided in the By-Laws of the CWVWA.
-If a member does not abide by the rules and terms, written notice will be presented to the member, any further disciplinary action may and will be taken, it will be voted on by the Executive Committee and may include termination of the offending member.
+If a member does not abide by the rules and terms, written notice will be presented to the member, any further disciplinary action may and will be taken, it will be voted on by Executive Council and may include termination of the member.

 Sec.
 4. All members must pay yearly dues. (see article VI & Xl Sec.4)

 Sec.
-5. There are two types of membership with the CVVVWA.
+5. There are two types of membership with the CWVWA.

 Full Membership: is for licensed Amateur Radio Operators which includes, all club privileges, including the right to hold office, chair or be on committees.